douglasgreen/software-development/doc/rest_apis.md

 API design is a continually evolving process, with new versions built upon old ones.
 By following these best practices, you can create flexible, robust, and efficient APIs that stand the test of time.
 Regularly review and iterate on your design to ensure it meets current needs and industry standards.

-Certainly!
-Below is a revised and expanded version of the section on versioning for professional programmers.

 ## Versioning

 As APIs evolve, maintaining backward compatibility becomes essential, often leading to increased complexity and inconsistencies in design.
 Over time, the integration of new features alongside deprecated old ones can result in a disjointed and less coherent API structure.